Consensas/information-passport/docs/README.md

 The primary model for verifying a Vaccination is the [Vaccination-Record](Vaccination-Record.md); in the future we will have Test-Record (name TDB).

-Most of the other models referenced here
+Here are all the models:

 * [A schema.org extension for describing a Vaccination Record](Vaccination-Record.md)
 * [A schema.org description of a Patient](Patient.md)